vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 and takman (evil spirit of disease ) gadvāra, Kānti, Tryambaka, Sapta

-is asked to go to Müjavat and to godāvara are named in SK, Kasi
+is asked to go to Mūjavat and to godāvara are named in SK, Kasi

 Balhikas beyond it.
 In A. V. 22.5 khanda 6.
 21-25